chelsy-s/midTerm/README.md

 ## Testing

 The application has comprehensive test coverage:
-- Over 95% code coverage
+- Over 98% code coverage
-- Unit tests for all core components
+- Unit tests for all core components and operations
+- Edge case testing (like division by zero)
 - Mock objects for external dependencies
 - Continuous integration through GitHub Actions